aossp/SecurityGuard/README.md

   (which makes passes at compilers).

 ##Caveat
-It seems like that one of our project member code is not written on his own and it is a complete "copy-paste" from unknown source.
+One of my project teammate who wrote the code of "com.beiluoshimen.securityguard.lockui" was just copy-pasting.

-So the code in package - "com.beiluoshimen.securityguard.lockui" is totally disastrous.
+The code in package - "com.beiluoshimen.securityguard.lockui" is totally disastrous.
-It is recommend to "re-write the whole code" in com.beiluoshimen.securityguard.lockui package.
+It is recommend to "re-write" the whole code in com.beiluoshimen.securityguard.lockui package.

 If any code in this package - com.beiluoshimen.securityguard.lockui infringe your legal rights.
-Please contact the project manager : beiluo.shimen@icloud.com and I will delete it immediately.
+Please contact the project manager(me) : beiluo.shimen@icloud.com and I will delete it immediately.